ic-labs/django-icekit/docs/contributing.md

 # Contributing

-Please follow these guidelines when making contributions to this app.
+Please follow these guidelines when making contributions to this project.

 ## Getting Started